 Graduate degrees in economics

-This website addresses questions typical of individuals interested in graduate study of economics.
-The website provides a centralized location for obtaining objective and comprehensive information about graduate training in economics.
+There are several types of graduate degrees in economics, including the Ph.D., Master’s, and joint degrees that combine graduate study in economics with study in other disciplines.
+This website provides a centralized location for obtaining objective and comprehensive information about graduate training in economics.

 The Ph.D. is the most advanced degree in the field of economics and is generally considered a research degree.
 Earning a Ph.D. typically involves several years of post-baccalaureate study, including advanced courses in microeconomics, macroeconomics, quantitative analysis, and econometrics, followed by courses in the student's field of specialization.